Chart Color Schemes

 Wongawilli lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Wongawilli's population is estimated at around 1,650 as of Nov 2025.
-This reflects an increase of 437 people (36.0%) since the 2021 Census, which reported a population of 1,213 people.
-The change is inferred from the resident population of 1,458 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 189 validated new addresses since the Census date.
+The population of Wongawilli is estimated at around 1,650 as of Feb 2026.
+This reflects an increase of 437 people since the 2021 Census, which reported a population of 1,213 people.
+The change was inferred from the resident population of 1,458 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 189 validated new addresses since the Census date.
 This level of population equates to a density ratio of 375 persons per square kilometer.
-Wongawilli's growth exceeded the non-metro area (5.7%) and the SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 78.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Wongawilli's growth rate of 36.0% since the 2021 census exceeded that of Rest of NSW (5.9%).
+Population growth was primarily driven by interstate migration, contributing approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Population projections predict exceptional growth placing Wongawilli in the top 10 percent of non-metropolitan areas nationally over the period, with an expected increase of 1,024 persons to 2041 reflecting a total increase of 47.6%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data was not available, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to population projections, exceptional growth is predicted over the period with an expected increase of 1,025 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 47.2% over the 17 years.

 Frequently Asked Questions - Population